OTT Linear Broadcasting: Everything You Need to Know in 2024

 Another great way to promote your content is by sharing details of the live stream on podcasts or running email marketing campaigns to raise awareness about your OTT broadcasts.

-If you have existing TV station or live radio stations, we suggest regularly letting viewers or listeners know that they can find you online.
+If you have an existing TV station or live radio station, we suggest regularly letting viewers or listeners know that they can find you online.
 Some broadcasters in this position make some content exclusive on their online channels to give consumers the incentive to tune in to their live radio stream online.

 Get creative with your promotions, and keep your target audience in mind with any campaign you roll out.